1. Salad with Backhendl

 If you ask Austrians what summer reminds them of, many will smile and say: Marillenknödel – apricot dumplings.
 This is the Austrian summer dish that brings the sweet taste of ripe fruit, golden sunshine and childhood memories.

-Marille is the name given to apricots in the Wachau region, one of Austria’s most famous apricot-growing valleys, where the Danube winds its way between hillsides covered with grapes and apricots.
+Marille is the name given to apricots in the Wachau region, one of Austria’s most famous apricot-growing valleys, where the Danube River winds between hillsides covered with grapes and apricots.
 In July, the Wachau apricots are ripe, golden as the afternoon sun, fragrant and sweet.

-Austrians turn fresh apricots into a delicious Marillenknödel dumpling.
+Austrians turn fresh apricots into the delicious Marillenknödel dumpling.
 Whole apricots (sometimes stuffed with sugar cubes or marzipan) are wrapped in potato dough or Topfen (quark) cheese, boiled, and rolled in burnt butter, sweet breadcrumbs, and powdered sugar.
-When cut open, the apricots burst open, releasing their fragrant juices, mixing with the soft, chewy crust and the buttery breadcrumbs.
+When cut open, the apricots burst open, releasing their fragrant juices, mingling with the soft, chewy crust and the buttery breadcrumbs.

 4. Brettljause